Gluten Free Ebola: Production

 The idea for the episode came from Trey Parker and Matt Stone noticing how people they work with, and society in general, were going on gluten-free diets.
 It became so common that they went on diets themselves and thought it would be fun to do an episode mocking themselves.

 Reception

+Food pyramid from the HHS' "Eat Real Food" campaign, which has been compared to the episode.

 The episode received a C from The A.V.
 Clubs Josh Mordell.
 Mordell found the gluten-free panic "reasonably funny", but felt the episode lacked a B-story.

 Similarly, IGN's contributor Max Nicholson gave the episode a 7 out of 10, praising the panic caused by gluten products, but was also disappointed with the storyline following the boys' party, noting that "the radio show segments were among the least funny South Park moments in recent memory".

 Spin magazine's Brennan Carley criticized the Lorde parody, asking: "has Lorde ever really done anything all that worthy of drawing the cartoon creators' ire?"
 South Park responded by a subplot in the following week's episode "The Cissy", featuring a Spin reporter named "Brandon Carlile" investigating the concert and stating: "It would be a shame if someone was…having fun at her expense."

+The episode saw renewed attention in January 2026 when the United States Secretary of Health and Human Services under Robert F. Kennedy Jr. issued a new model of the food pyramid that placed meats, dairy, fats, fruit, and vegetables all at the top of an inverted pyramid.
+This prompted social media user to claim "Gluten Free Ebola" predicted the inversion of the food pyramid, and the "Make America Healthy Again" movement was just recycling South Park jokes.
+In response to the comparison, Kennedy's Twitter account @SecKennedy posted an edited clip from the episode where the traditional model was reorganized into the 2026 model.